TorresAWS/projectwide-variables/README.md

 ## Conclusion: project-wide variables are useful for sharing data among projects <a name="conclusion"></a>
 <div class="alert alert-block alert-info">
-Here I decribe how to use project-wide variables by means of importing and exporting the state of a single `global/variables` folder, when deploying infrastructure with Terraform.
+Here I describe how to use project-wide variables by means of importing and exporting the state of a single `global/variables` folder when deploying infrastructure with Terraform.
 </div>